pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 {{< /chooser >}}

+### Getting started

 The Docker Provider Image Resource has everything you need to build, run, and push Docker images for any container registry.
-Build your next image now!
+Visit [Docker installation and configuration](https://www.pulumi.com/registry/packages/docker/installation-configuration/) page to start building your next image now!